chris-townsend/PP4-Kitchen_Tales/README.md

 # Kitchen Tales

 Kitchen Tales is a full-stack project built using Django, Python, HTML and CSS.
 The goal is to create a functional and responsive website that enables users to create and share recipes.
-The website will have full CRUD functionality, allowing users to edit and delete their own recipes.
-Each recipe page will have a comments section and options to like and save recipes to a favorites page.
+The website will have full CRUD functionality, allowing users to edit and delete their recipes.
+Each recipe page will have a comments section and options to like and save recipes to a favourites page.

-The website follows UX design principles, is accessible and easy to navigate, allowing users to find information and resources intuitively.
+The website should follow UX design principles, and is accessible and easy to navigate, allowing users to find information and resources intuitively.
 The site also provides role-based permissions for users to interact with a central dataset while integrating Django's built-in authentication system.

 ![Am i responsive](docs/features/am-i-responsive/am-i-responsive.webp)